-The U.S. Treasury has released Guidance for the Coronavirus Capital Projects Fund.5 Awardees must comply with ARPA funding recipient obligations for the Capital Projects Fund, including obligations of a subrecipient of federal funds, in addition to reporting obligations.
-Awardees should expect to comply with requirements of other applicable federal statutes, regulations, and executive orders applicable to recipients of federal funds used by the Department for awards made under the program.6 Applicants should consider how and whether certain aspects of these requirements may apply.
+The U.S. Treasury has released Guidance for the Coronavirus Capital Projects Fund as well as the State and Local Fiscal Recovery Fund.
+Awardees of Treasury funding, whether CPF or SLFRF funds, must comply with ARPA funding recipient obligations, including obligations of a subrecipient of federal funds, in addition to reporting obligations.
+Awardees should expect to comply with requirements of other applicable federal statutes, regulations, and executive orders applicable to recipients of federal funds used by the Department for awards made under the program.
+Applicants should consider how and whether certain aspects of these requirements may apply.